alexandersisco/kubun/README.md

 # Kubun  くぶん

-A CLI for slicing delimiter-separated text
+A CLI for slicing and indexing delimiter-separated text

 Kubun draws inspiration from the way that Python makes it easy to slice and dice lists.
 It is meant to be a more intuitive solution for slicing fields and segments of text on the command line than tools like `cut`, `awk`, `sed`, et al.